 Ruth says she’s enjoyed the opportunity these roles have given her to contribute to the greater UL community.

-A graduate of the University of Alabama, Ruth expects to earn her Master’s in Accounting in Summer 2018, putting her at the forefront of accounting knowledge and expertise.
+A graduate of the University of Alabama, Ruth earned her Master’s in Accounting from UL Lafayette in 2018, putting her at the forefront of accounting knowledge and expertise.

 Mona Rivoire, Administrative Program Specialist

 Mona also tracks expenditures for the Office of Distance Learning account, responds to questions sent to the Office email account and helps coordinate meetings and events.